 Components % of Grade

-Policy and Procedures Section 25%
+Evaluation of practices 25%

-Significance of Policies and Procedures 20%
+Description of student population 20%

+Institutional recommendations 25%

 Writing and Organization 20%

 References and APA 10%

-Introduction and Background 5%

-Importance of Fiscal Management 20%

 TOTAL 100%

 Formative Assessments

 Class participation through formative assessments is an integral part of this course.
 Formative assessments can be journals, papers, activities, quizzes, discussions, wikis, or other activities determined by the course manager and instructor.
 Each formative assessment includes its own rubric and/or due date as outlined within the activity to balance participation and enhance learning.
 Whether in class, online, or in a mixed mode setting, students will be graded on their ability to present, explain, or defend alternative viewpoints and the degree to which they have mastered the concepts and principles inherent in the study of leadership.
 Written work is assessed on relevance to the subject presented, adherence to writing mechanics and organization, and professional presentation.